EnricGTorrents/He-ManLauncher/README.md

-# BlissLauncher
+# He-ManLauncher

-Fork of the original BlissLauncher.
+Fork of the original He-ManLauncher.
 Changes include:

 * Removed the (non-removable and LineageOS-API-using) weather widget
 * Added double tap to sleep (via Accessibility)